MayThura/camera-app/README.md

-# cameraApp
+# Camera App
-Making camera application in android
+This is creating a camera app in android with opencv library.